bus710/edgex-on-raspberry-pi/40_custom_services.md

 ### 4.1.1 Clone and config SDK

-The device service SDK can be cloned and configured so that we can run test build as following:
+The device service SDK can be cloned and configured so that we can build/test the service as follow:
 ```sh
 # Clone SDK
 $ mkdir ~/go/src/github.com/edgexfoundry -p